larvit/larvitbase/README.md

 ## Usage

+In case you're building a full webb system, you probably want to go directly to [larvitbase-www](https://github.com/larvit/larvitbase-www) or if you're building an API, you might want to look at [larvitbase-api](https://github.com/larvit/larvitbase-api).
+Both of these is larvitbase plus some middlewares to handle the basics of each scenario.

 ### Minimal basic example

 This will create a http server on port 8001 that will print "Hello world" whatever you send in.